Edward Kennett

 Edward David Kennett (born 28 August 1986 in Hastings, England) is a motorcycle speedway rider.
 He was the British Under-21 Champion in 2005 and has appeared in two Speedway Grand Prix as a wild card.
+He has recently retired from the sport due to injury.

+Family

 Kennett's father Dave, was a motorcycle speedway rider who rode for the Eastbourne Eagles, Hackney Hawks, Newport Wasps and the White City Rebels.
 His uncle Gordon Kennett represented Great Britain, and rode for many clubs.
 Another uncle, Brian (Barney) Kennett, rode mainly in the British League Division Two/National League for the Canterbury Crusaders during the 1970s and 1980s.

 Career

 Kennett started his racing career in the Conference League with the Rye House Raiders in 2001.
 He had his first permanent team place with the Raiders in 2002.
 The same season he made his Premier League debut for the Rye House Rockets.
 In 2004, he joined his local club the Eastbourne Eagles in the Elite League.
 Kennett joined Valsarna speedway, his first team in Sweden 2004.
 He struggled in his first season and in 2005 he returned to Rye House Rockets in the Premier League.